dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

         - ... i don't really want to say "negative reinforcement" here
           - but we need to find means of motivating action here

-### Structure the Incentives

-  - need to motivate the legal and illegal immigrant populations to action
-    - consequences for illegal immigrants to cooperate can't all be negative.
-    - seriously, what incentive would an illegal immigrant have for putting themselves at risk to cooperate with the system?
-    - i don't really know what our options are here... but i'd love to explore them and hear what ideas people have

 ### Attention and Compromise from Both Parties